 The Music Ministry at the Church of the Epiphany offers a variety of opportunities for participation, and welcomes all who are interested.
 We believe that we are called to offer our gifts to the glory of God, the Giver, and in the service of one another.
 We seek not only to preserve and pass on the Church’s great musical heritage of hymns and anthems but to explore new music th…Read More »

 We love to do weddings at the Church of the Epiphany!
 It’s a joy to share in this sacred beginning of a lifetime journey together of two people.
-If you are interested in having your wedding at Epiphany, the process begins with a phone call from the couple to the Rev. Greg Brown.
-Normally one or both of the parties are members of the Epiphany community, or wish to become members…Read More »
+If you are interested in having your wedding at Epiphany, the process begins with the couple contacting our Vicar.

 When death is imminent, it is important to notify the office or the clergy directly as soon as possible.
 Even if someone’s final moments on this earth may be uncertain, the clergy should be called so that comfort, prayers, and other rites can be arranged.
-Priests and lay people at the Church of the Epiphany are always ready to visit or offer Holy Communion at home for anyone wh…Read More »
+Priests and laypeople at the Church of the Epiphany are always ready to visit or offer Holy Communion at home for anyone who…Read More »